anlutro/laravel-4-smart-errors/readme.md

 # Contribution
 I'll accept language files right away without discussion.
 For anything else, please be descriptive in your pull requests.

+If anyone wants to make a better-looking layout - mine is pretty ugly, I admit - please open an issue so we can discuss the matter.

 # License
 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).